Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

 Why I Love It:

-- The “Explore” Map: This is my go-to for sparking inspiration.
-Put in your home airport and your budget, and watch the map light up with possibilities.
-It’s how I ended up with a $380 roundtrip ticket to Lisbon.
+- The “Explore” Map: My go-to for inspiration.
+Input your home airport and budget, and watch the map light up.
+That’s how I snagged a $380 roundtrip to Lisbon.

-- Price Tracking: Found a flight you like but not ready to book?
+- Price Tracking: Found a flight but not ready to book?
 Turn on tracking.
-Google will email you if the price changes, taking the stress out of timing your purchase.
+Google emails you price changes, taking the stress out of timing.

 - Blazing Speed: Results appear instantly.
-No spinning wheels, no waiting.
+No spinning wheels.

 Best for: Travelers with open-ended plans, finding the cheapest month to fly, and casting a wide net.